chbergmann/CurvedShapesWorkbench/README.md

 - Items: Nr. of items between the segments
 - makeSurface: make a surface over the array items
 - makeSolid: make a solid if Base is a closed shape
 - InterpolationPoints: ignored if Shape1 and Shape2 have the same number of edges and poles.
 Otherwise all edges will be splitted (discretized) into this number of points
+- Twist: Compensates a rotation between Shape1 and Shape2
+- Reverse: Reverses the rotation of one Shape

 ### ![](./Resources/icons/CornerShape.svg) Interpolated Middle
 Interpolates a 2D shape into the middle between two 2D curves.
 The base shapes can be connected to a shape with a sharp corner.